 De-selection (weeding) of the library collection is an ongoing process conducted by library staff.
 Material that is outdated, inaccurate, or damaged beyond reasonable repair will be removed from the collection on a regular basis.
 When possible, damaged material will be repaired and returned to the collection.
 The Library will attempt to purchase updated copies of material that is weeded because of being outdated or damaged where such copies are available and meet the Library’s guidelines for collection development.

 Ownership/Access Statement and Cooperative Collection Development

-Collection Development Policy Review Process
+Collection Development Guidelines Review Process

 The Franklin University Library will review the Collection Development Guidelines as needed and any substantive changes will be communicated to the Franklin University community through established methods.
 Ultimate responsibility for the Collection Development Guidelines rests on the Library Director at Franklin University.